 Almost 62% of children in Hillsborough County qualify for a Free or Reduced Priced Meal – an increase of 12% from 5 years ago.

-As part of our many projects that revolve around food access and availability, we utilize volunteers to achieve many of our project goals.
-One of these projects is to survey grocery stores in the Tampa Bay area.
+As part of our mission, we use volunteers to survey grocery stores in the Tampa area.

 Below is the job description of the volunteer help we currently need.